 How does a company start a matching gift program?

 If your company’s looking to start a matching gift program, congratulations!
-You’re taking a big step towards improving your community and your internal workplace environment.
-But, you might be unsure about how to implement such a significant program.
-Fortunately, it can be broken down into these general steps:
+You’re taking a big step towards improving your community and internal workplace environment.
+But, you might be unsure how to implement your new program.
+Here’s the process broken down into four easy steps:

-- Establish matching gift parameters, such as the matching ratio, qualifying employees and causes, donation amounts, and the request deadline
+- Establish matching gift parameters, such as the matching ratio, qualifying employees, eligible causes, donation amounts, and the request deadline.

 2. Fundraising Event Matching Gifts

-If a participant in the event works for a company that offers a fundraising match program, this means the money they raise through sponsorships or other donations during the event can be matched by their employer.
+If a participant in an event works for a company that offers a fundraising match program, the money they raise through the event can be matched by their employer.